acolote1998/humble-gladiators-2/backend/docs/TO DOs.md

         - [X] When opening the pack, the obtained cards are now DISCOVERED = true
         - [ ] When opening the pack, we convert the ItemTemplate to ItemInstance
         - [ ] When opening the pack, we add the ItemInstance to the hero's inventory
+        - [ ] Frontend implementation for pack opening
+            - [ ] Handle error if pack was already opened for the day
     - [ ] Daily Enemy Encounter
         - [ ] Users can face one enemy per day
         - [ ] The user opens an enemy booster and the enemy card is drawn from there ahd the battle starts straight